GUIDE: How to implement effective resource planning?

 An effective resource planning allows:

-• to improve the profitability of the activity
+• to improve the activity's profitability

 Step 1

-Define the main objectives expected through resource management
+Define the main goals of resource management.

-The objectives expected from a good resource planning management can vary according to the activity and the priorities of each company.
-Of the key objectives listed below, it is important that you take a step back and define which ones are priorities.
-While they are all important, the approach may vary at the margin depending on the order of priority.
+The objectives to be achieved through good management of resource planning may vary according to the activity and priorities of each company.
+Among the main objectives listed below, it's important to take a step back and define which ones have priority.

 a.
 Give visibility to employees

-As soon as it is set up, staff management provides visibility into team planning.
-Manage the resource planning , it's tracking workload planning, assignments to projects and tasks.
-Employees regularly lack visibility into their schedule every few weeks.
-They know their planning in the short term but lack visibility beyond that.
-By providing them with better visibility, you increase employee satisfaction, you give them more comfort because they can better plan and anticipate the implications of this schedule from a professional and personal point of view.
+They know their schedule in the short term, but lack visibility beyond that.
+By giving them better visibility, you increase employee satisfaction, and make them feel more comfortable, as they can better project and anticipate the implications of this schedule from both a professional and personal point of view.

 b.
 Facilitate load balancing to improve efficiency, and get projects to start faster

 d.
-Conduct profile searches to meet needs
+Search for profiles to meet needs

 Find out how the Stafiz solution can help you manage your resource planning